sadra-barikbin/Wikipedia-uncommon-crawl/README.md

-# Digikala comments and reviews crawler

-> Digikala is an Iranian e-commerce company
+# Wikipedia Uncommon Crawl :)

 The crawler is written using Scrapy.
-I note that only Digikala's API endpoint is used to extract data.